ethereum-optimism/optimistic-specs/specs/guaranteed-gas-market.md

 The **guaranteed gas** is composed of a gas stipend, and of any guaranteed gas the user would like to purchase (on L1) on top of that.

+Guaranteed gas on L2 is bought in the following manner.
+An L2 gas price is calculated via a 1559 style gas market.
+The total amount of ETH required to buy that gas is then calculated (`guaranteed gas * L2 deposit basefee`).
+The contract then accepts that amount of ETH (in a future upgrade) or (only method right now), burns an amount of L1 gas that corresponds to the L2 cost (`L2 cost / L1 Basefee`).

 ## Gas Stipend

 To offset the gas spent on the deposit event, we credit (TODO AMOUNT) gas times the